The Probation Interview Is Critically Important.

 Go well documented

-Probation officers are overworked and underpaid, and they do not want to be running around trying to corroborate all the good things you tell them about yourself.
+Probation officers are overworked and underpaid.
+They do not want to be running around trying to corroborate all the good things you tell them about yourself.
 Have documentation of education, employment, work history, mental health or drug treatment history, verification of current treatment or support group meetings, community service, religious activities and memberships, volunteerism, etc.

 You do not want your breath to stink.
 Don’t smoke cigarettes, cigars, or marijuana before an interview with a probation officer.
-If you are a smoker, you might not be able to detect the lingering smell of smoke on your clothing.
+If you are a smoker, you might be unable to detect the lingering smell of smoke on your clothing.

 Don’t drink alcohol or use drugs before the interview